 Best Phlebotomy Schools in Nebraska

 If you want a fast track into healthcare, phlebotomy is one of the most direct entry points.
-Most programs take just a few months, and you can start working soon after training.
+Most programs take a few months, and you can apply for roles upon completion after training.
 Nebraska has several schools and training centers that teach the skills you need to begin a career drawing blood and handling specimens.

 Here’s what you need to know before you choose a school.